PrakashNexTurn/kiroween/HACKATHON_SUBMISSION.md

 **Project Name**: Kiro's Ghost - The Phantom IDE
 **Team**: Solo Developer
-**Submission Date**: November 30, 2025
+**Submission Date**: December 4, 2025
 **Repository**: https://github.com/PrakashNexTurn/kiroween

 ---

 ## 🌟 Project Overview

-**Kiro's Ghost** is a possessed orchestrator that channels the power of Kiro AI without requiring IDE installation.
-It's a full-stack web application that brings AI-powered development to any device, anywhere - even your mobile phone.
+**Kiro's Ghost** is a complete Halloween-themed development ecosystem that channels the power of Kiro AI.
+It includes:
+1. **Web Orchestrator**: Full-stack app for universal access (mobile, tablet, desktop)
+2. **VS Code Extension**: Halloween themes, icons, and interactive effects for desktop users
+3. **kiro-cli Integration**: Direct AI integration without official API

 ### The Core Innovation

 > *"Why install an IDE when the IDE can haunt you instead?"*

-Kiro's Ghost breaks free from desktop constraints by:
+Kiro's Ghost breaks free from desktop constraints by offering **two supernatural paths**:
-- **No Installation Required**: Just open a browser and start building
+- **Web Path**: No installation required - just open a browser and start building
+- **Desktop Path**: Haunted VS Code extension with spooky themes and effects
 - **No Official API Needed**: Uses kiro-cli for direct AI integration
 - **True Mobile Development**: Works perfectly on phones and tablets
 - **Universal Access**: Accessible to developers and non-developers alike